defenseunicorns/pepr/adr/0006-onschedule-implementation.md

 We decided to:

 Use `OnSchedule` to provide a fluent api to run at the given time, with a completions argument in the event that it needs to `RunAt` some given time and stop.
+We are adding this to the `Watch` Controller so that multiple controllers are not competing to run the same code.

 ### Why `OnSchedule`?